 Can I get a mortgage with previous CCJ?

 A County Court Judgement (CCJ) can be very harmful.
-In particular, when it comes to opening a bank account or applying for credit cards or a CCJ mortgage.
+Especially, when it comes to opening a bank account or applying for credit cards or a CCJ mortgage.
 A CCJ is essentially a court order registered against you for failing to keep up with agreed payments, as an individual or company.
 We are often asked if you can obtain a mortgage with a CCJ.
 The good news is that some types of bad credit mortgage are available.
 However, a successful application will depend on a range of factors – such as how recently it was registered.
 Therefore, the older the CCJ and satisfied the stronger your chances of getting a CCJ mortgage.

 How long does a CCJ stay on my credit file?